 Enables the auxiliary pH input on the instrument.
-Once enabled, an optional pH sensor (part number 07-0096) can be added to the instrument to provide for additional monitoring of pH (dual instrument, chlorine + pH output.)
+Once enabled, an optional pH sensor can be added to the instrument to provide for additional monitoring of pH (dual instrument, ozone + pH output.)

-For the relay-based analyzer with two analog outputs, the pH signal can also be sent to one of the analog outputs for monitoring of pH.
+The pH signal can also be sent to one of the analog outputs for monitoring of pH.
 Once enabled, the pH input value is displayed on the lower line of the MEASURE screens.
-Press ENTER to initiate user entry mode, and the entire value will flash.
+Press ENTER to initiate user entry mode.
 Use the UP arrow key to modify the desired display value.
 The choices are OFF and ON.
 Press ENTER to store the new value.